 Huge Upgrades To JPG

-A lot of people have been indoctrinated into believe that they’re not allowed to shoot JPG.
+A lot of people have been indoctrinated into believing that they’re not allowed to shoot JPG.
 Well, if you’re not a professional and you’re shooting for fun, there is nothing wrong with JPG.
 A lot of guys, even professional Fujifilm X photographers like Patrick Laroque shoot JPG for fun and have only great things to say about it.

 It is so much better to let the camera do as much processing with the RAW sensor data than to try to fiddle with the RAW files yourself with expensive third-party programs.